Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 In order to deal with the most commonly seen trust and scam issue on second-hand platform, RE:source solve the root of the problem through choosing the path of B2C instead of P2P (Peer to peer) e-commerce.
 Since RE:source act as the seller who takes care of the quality of used products, the user no longer have to worry about the reliability of the product provider.
 Furthermore, timely customer service is provided through email.<br/>

-As for the storytelling part, the brand story will firstly persuade the donator and buyer to agree with our value.
+As for the storytelling part, the brand story will firstly persuade the donor and buyer to agree with our value.
 Then the website will try to provide the highly usable functions where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.<br/><br/>

 ## 3.5 Project Value

 On one hand, the project helps to save natural resource and prevent unnecessary pollution by selling second-hand goods to those in need.
 Throwing re-usable items away leads to extra landfill, water pollution and waste on recyclable materials.
 However, manufacturing products potentially cause more impact on the environment.
 Apart from the same effects mentioned above, the manufacture also consumes a huge amount of materials, water, energy and produce carbon footprint on delivery.
 Reusing second-hand items is reducing newly manufactured ones.
 Thus RE:source brings positive impact to the environment.<br/>

 On the other hand, as for the usage of fundings, apart from supporting the compulsory delivery and storage service, RE: source plan to use the profit to fund the artist who can upcycle the second-hand goods through in the future.
-This movement maximize the value of used items and avoid the manufacture of the products that serve a similar function.
-Also, the brand deliver sustainable ideas to a larger audience through a workshop which invites the public to participate in the redesign process.<br/><br/>
+This movement maximizes the value of used items and avoids the manufacture of the products that serve a similar function.
+Also, the brand delivers sustainable ideas to a larger audience through a workshop which invites the public to participate in the redesign process.<br/><br/>

 > Rudenko, A., 2013.
 How IKEA Norway Has Driven Sales, While Helped Old Furniture To Find New Homes. [online] POPSOP.
 Available at: <https://popsop.com/2013/10/ikea-norway-helped-old-furniture-buy-new-homes/> [Accessed 21 June 2020].